paulhegedus/OFPE/README.md

 This [tutorial](https://paulhegedus.github.io/OFPE-Website/run_gee.html)
 is a copy? of the vignette.

-The process for importing Google Earth Engine data to the database is outlined in the activity diagram on [this page](https://paulhegedus.github.io/OFPE-Website/dat_import.html), where a component diagram can also be found.
+The process for importing Google Earth Engine data to the database and a more detailed description is outlined in the activity diagram on [this page](https://paulhegedus.github.io/OFPE-Website/dat_import.html), where a component diagram can also be found.